Cooking for One

 Steam in parchment for a simple one-person meal

-Cooking "en papillote" is a fancy term for a simple technique that involves cooking a meal in parchment (or aluminum foil).
-Place a fish fillet, skinless chicken breast, or firm tofu on top of sliced veggies in parchment paper.
+Cooking "en papillote" is a fancy term for a simple technique that involves cooking a meal in reusable parchment paper.
+Place a fish fillet, skinless chicken breast, or firm tofu on top of sliced veggies in parchment.
 Add spices, seasoning, or a dash of olive oil, and fold it into a tight package.
 Place on a baking sheet in a 350-degree oven.
 After about 20 minutes you're left with a healthy, steamed meal for one with virtually zero clean up.

 Whether you have a full kitchen or live in a dorm room or bachelor apartment, investing in an inexpensive slow cooker or crock-pot can help you create easy, healthy meals.
 A slow cooker is a plug-in device that slowly cooks food on a counter or table.
 It’s designed to cook unattended so you can add ingredients in the morning before work and then come home at the end of the day to a fully cooked meal.
 Slow cookers are ideal for cooking things like soups, stews, stuffed peppers, chili, curry, or anything which requires a long time to cook.